 In its general decree published in 2020 to determine the technical feasibility of installing smart metering systems, the German Federal Office for Information Security (BSI) certified the smart metering systems of three independent manufacturers regarding data protection, data security and interoperability.
 This marked the beginning of the SMGW mandatory rollout.
 In March 2021, the certification was declared invalid by a court decision of the OVG NRW.
 In July 2021, a legal amendment to the MsbG established a legal, continued installation of previously certified devices.
 The voluntary rollout of such devices was permitted, provided this does not entail any disproportionate risks and valid certification can be expected within 12 months.
 The BSI established both criteria in a new general ruling in May 2022, again allowing the voluntary installation of smart metering systems.
 The general decree of 2020, however, was withdrawn by the BSI with effect for the past.
 An appeal against this withdrawal was filed in June 2022.

-On 2022-12-09, the BMWK published a draft of an MsbG amendment (GNDEW) intended to accelerate the SMGW rollout, reduce bureaucracy, strengthen the legal certainty of the rollout, and distribute the costs of metering point operation more fairly.
-The federal cabinet passed a revised draft of the law on 2023-01-11.
+On 2023-04-20, the Bundestag accepted an MsbG amendment (GNDEW) intended to accelerate the SMGW rollout, reduce bureaucracy, strengthen the legal certainty of the rollout, and distribute the costs of metering point operation more fairly .

 Legal certainty and reduction of bureaucracy